AdaCore/gnatstudio/docs/users_guide/editing.rst

 General Information
 ===================

-Source editing is one of the central parts of GPS.
+Source editing is one of the central parts of GNAT Studio.
 It allows access to many other functionalities, including extended source navigation and source analysis tools.
 You can have as many editor windows as you need.
-Each editor window receives annotations from other components in GPS, such as a debugger.
+Each editor window receives annotations from other components in GNAT Studio, such as a debugger.

 We use the term "pointer" to refer to the mouse pointer and "cursor" to refer to the text cursor.